Reaction to IAAF's ban of Russian athletes

 "The continued suspension of the Russian federation came after a thorough and fair process.
 It is the only proper course of action given the compelling and powerful evidence presented to Council.
 We do not believe that every Russian athlete cheated, and it is unfortunate and regrettable that some may pay a penalty for the serious transgressions of their federation." - Statement from USA Track & Field President Stephanie Hightower.

-The wholesale ban on Russian athletes rather than individuals is unfair and "does not fit into any framework of civilized behavior", Russian President Vladimir Putin told reporters in St Petersburg.
+The wholesale ban on Russian athletes rather than individuals is unfair and "does not fit into any framework of civilised behaviour", Russian President Vladimir Putin told reporters in St Petersburg.

 "We'll talk to our colleagues at the anti-doping body, and I hope there'll be an appropriate response from the International Olympic Committee," he said.